 Seventy-five percent of Americans experience foot problems in their lifetime, according to the Illinois Podiatric Medical Association.
-Many of these foot conditions, including corns, bunions, and hammertoes, usually have one thing in common, overlapping toes.
+Many of these foot conditions, including corns, bunions, and hammertoes, often have one thing in common: overlapping toes.

-Painful at the very least, an overlapping toe extends over, or under in the case of an underlapping toe, an adjacent toe.
-This condition usually leads to foot pain, discomfort, and irritation.
+Painful at the very least, an overlapping toe extends over (or under in the case of an underlapping toe) an adjacent toe.
+This common condition usually leads to foot and toe pain, discomfort, and irritation.

 What causes an overlapping toe and what can you do to prevent or fix the problem?